Carlosjr5/sem/.github/ISSUE_TEMPLATE/issue-32.md

 ### Success End Condition

-Report of countries names is produced.
+Report of the top N populated countries in the world is produced.

-### Failed End Condition

-No report of capital city names is produced.
-The number provided exceeds the number of countries.

 ### Primary Actor